timgroote/UnfuckMyHeadset/README.md

 ## how?
 This dotnet console application enumerates your paired bluetooth devices and tries to identify bluetooth headsets and headphones.
-If any of them have the remote telephony service enabled, this service will disable them.
+If any of them have the remote telephony service enabled, this service will disable that service.
 The program will then terminate.